TasCL/ggdmc/README.md

 The ggdmc C++ codes are developed by [Yi-Shin Lin](http://www.tascl.org/yi-shin-lin.html).

-The R codes mainly incorporated from DMC developed by [Andrew Heathcote](http://www.tascl.org/andrew-heathcote.html).
+The R codes mainly are incorporated from DMC developed by [Andrew Heathcote](http://www.tascl.org/andrew-heathcote.html).

 If there is any bug been introduced inadvertently into DMC R codes, they are probably errors brought in by the first author.
 Please report any bugs you may